curl/everything-curl/sourcecode-reportvuln.md

 - The project team creates a release that includes the fix.

-- The project team announces the release and the vulnerability to the world in the same manner we always announce releases - it gets sent to the curl-announce, curl-library and curl-users mailing lists.
+- The project team announces the release and the vulnerability to the world in the same manner we always announce releases—it gets sent to the curl-announce, curl-library and curl-users mailing lists.

 - The security web page on the web site should get the new vulnerability